-The light switch 1 is attached next to the combination instrument on the left.
+The light switch 1 is located to the left of the combination instrument.

 - Light off Light switch is pressed in up to the stop.
 In this position, the light is switched off. - Light on Light switch is pulled out to the stop.
-In this position, the low beam and tail light are switched on.
+In this position, the low beam and the tail light are switched on.

-6.8 Turn signal switch (All EU/BR/CN models)
+6.8 Turn signal switch (All EU models)